evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ## Performance

 The VinFast VF8 Plus delivers a solid performance with a maximum power of 300 kW (408 hp / 402 bhp) and a total torque of 620 Nm (458 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, Range, and Charging